vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 By default, it wasn't smart at all, but by adding two contact sensors it's now much smarter now.
 It knows when a package is delivered, and it knows when the door is opened to remove the packages out of it.
-I assume now no package is still there, after this door was opened and closed, again and show this on my dashboard.
+I assume now no package is still there after this door was opened and closed.
+I show this state on my dashboard.

 This is how the Allux 600 looks from the outside.
 I added an extra sticker on top of it to get some extra attention from delivery companies to let them know they can put the package over here.

 <a href="./images_allux-600/final-result.jpg">